Corn gluten meal: Animal feed

 Corn gluten meal is commonly used as livestock feed containing about 65% crude protein.
 It can be a source of protein, energy, and pigments for livestock, and is used in pet foods for digestibility.
 Corn gluten meal is occasionally confused for corn gluten feed, which instead has approximately 22% crude protein and is a mixture of bran, steep liquor, and maize germ oil from the milling process.

 Food flavorings

 Corn gluten is used in the manufacture of hydrolyzed vegetable protein, a common food flavoring.

 Rodenticide

 Corn gluten meal can be used as the active ingredient in rodenticides.
 The patent filing indicates that corn gluten meal can cause dehydration when swallowed by a rodent.
 Whereas another animal would vomit the bait out, a rodent cannot and would instead die slowly from dehydration.
 A commercial formulation made of pure corn gluten meal is available.
-It is exempt from regulation under 25(b).

 Safety

 CGM is neither flammable nor corrosive.
 It causes no poisoning when in contact with the skin, but causes irritation in 3.5% of subjects.
 There is no skin sensitization: rates of irritation do not increase.

 CGM has not been tested for acute oral, inhalation, or eye irritation.
 It has not been tested for chronic toxicity, though its widespread and uneventful use as animal feed implies that it is unlikely to pose chronic or acute health risks.
 The EPA has accordingly waived its requirement for these data.